Table of Contents

 Penalties and Fines

 Resisting arrest is a disorderly persons offense, which means a person can face 6 months in jail if found guilty.
-However, the charge can increase to a fourth-degree crime (felony) if the person resisted arrest by running away from police (i.e. flight or fleeing).
+However, the charge can increase to a fourth-degree crime (felony) if the person resisted arrest by running away from the police (i.e., flight or fleeing).
 Fleeing police can result in up to 18 months in prison.

 Even worse, it is a third-degree crime for anyone to threaten violence against police or create a substantial risk of physical injury to anyone while trying to resist arrest.
 A conviction for this charge means up to 5 years in prison.